-- inspect and review their education records; - seek amendment of their education records that they believe to be inaccurate, misleading, or otherwise in violation of the student's privacy rights; - consent to disclosures of personally identifiable information contained in their education records, except to the extent that FERPA and the regulations authorize disclosure without consent; and - file with the United States Department of Education a complaint concerning alleged failures by FIT to comply with the requirements of FERPA or the secretary's regulations.
+- inspect and review their education records: - seek amendment of their education records that they believe to be inaccurate, misleading, or otherwise in violation of the student's privacy rights; - consent to disclosures of personally identifiable information contained in their education records, except to the extent that FERPA and the regulations authorize disclosure without consent; and - file with the United States Department of Education a complaint concerning alleged failures by FIT to comply with the requirements of FERPA or the secretary's regulations.
 Complaints should be filed in writing to:

-Family Policy Compliance Office U.S. Department of Education 400 Maryland Avenue, S.W.
+Family Policy Compliance Office

+U.S. Department of Education 400 Maryland Avenue, S.W.
 Washington, DC 20202-4605

-Complete copies of FERPA and the regulations are available for review in the Registrar's Office.
+Complete copies of FIT's FERPA policy are available for review in the Registrar's Office.
 Any students having a question about access to FIT student records is encouraged to consult them.

-The Student Rights and Responsibilities Handbook sets forth the procedures for inspection and review of education records and for students to request amendment of their own education records.
-The manual also sets forth the types of records the college may disclose without student consent.
+The FERPA policy, also located in the Student Rights and Responsibilities Handbook, sets forth the procedures for inspection and review of education records and for students to request amendment of their own education records.
+The policy also sets forth the types of records the college may disclose without student consent.